 Employment should take advantage of the individual's strengths and abilities.
-Temple Grandin, Ph.D., suggests, "jobs should have a well-defined goal or endpoint," and that your "boss must recognize your social limitations."
-In A Parent's Guide to Asperger Syndrome and High-Functioning Autism, the authors describe three employment possibilities: competitive, supported, and secure or sheltered.
+Temple Grandin, Ph.D., suggests that "jobs should have a well-defined goal or endpoint," and that your "boss must recognize your social limitations."
+The authors of A Parent's Guide to Asperger Syndrome and High-Functioning Autism describe three employment possibilities: competitive, supported, and secure or sheltered.

 For more information, read the following Autism Advocate articles:

 Adult Employment: Digital Imaging Leads to Job

 When the School Bus Stops Coming

 Connect with Us

 Sign up to receive important emails from us on current issues.
 Learn More »